Adelaide Oven Repairs

 High Bake: Top, Bottom and Rear element together with rear cooking fan motor.
 Not great for economy but heats up fastest.

 Eco: No Clue!
-It changes per brand, but normally relies on some form of radiant heat via an exposed element.
+It changes per brand, but normally relies on some form of radiant heat via an exposed oven element.

 Rotisserie: For those ovens that have this it is normally the grill element and the rotisserie motor sometime with cooking fan.